sdco-partners/thestandard_app_v1/README.md

 ```

 ### Starting With A Blank Repo [ INIT ]
-1. CREATE NEW BLANK REPOSITORY
+1. Create a blank repository
   * [ ]  Create new blank repo.
 Do NOT initiate with a README file.
   * [ ]  `git clone` new repo to local environment

-2. MOVE INTO NEW REPO FOLDER, CREATE A INIT REMOTE AND PULL DOWN INIT FILES
+2. Move into new repo folder, create a remote for INIT repo and pull it down
   * [ ]  Run `git remote add init` + INIT repo url
   * [ ]  Run `git pull init master`

-3. PULL DOWN WORDPRESS SUBMODULE FILES
+3. Pull down Wordpress Submodule
   * [ ]  Run `git submodule update --init`